-We believe all students are capable of learning mathematics and must have access to challenging, high level curriculum, with strong differentiated supports.
+We believe all students are capable of learning mathematics and must have access to a challenging, high-level curriculum, with strong differentiated supports.
 The Common Core Standards are the foundation of our curriculum.
-All students are provided with a high quality, coherent, well-articulated curriculum, from elementary through high school, in a guaranteed and viable construct.
+All students are provided with a high-quality, coherent, well-articulated curriculum, from elementary through high school, in a guaranteed and viable construct.

 Mathematically proficient students are able to communicate verbally, numerically, symbolically, and graphically through the use of the Standards for Mathematical Practice: